 Provocation has always been Madonna’s currency, and throughout her career she has sure had those tills ringing.
-Sexuality has been her most common gateway into getting a reaction, be it rolling around the floor singing about virgins or releasing a coffee-table book of graphic images.
+Sexuality has been her most common hook for getting a reaction, be it rolling around the floor singing about virgins or releasing a coffee-table book of graphic images.
 From early on in her career, she has been accused of being obsessed with sex, and seen as slutty, or wanton, or a nymphomaniac – but the pursuit of sex has never been on Madonna’s radar.
 Madonna didn’t need to take her clothes off on stage to get a man, and her career was not just a high-octane version of swiping on a dating app.
-Madonna’s focus on sexuality was because she thought there was something missing, that people weren’t having conversations, that either they were repressed or benefiting from the repression of others.
+As much as she is judged through the male gaze, or for her supposed desirability or sexual availability, Madonna has no interest in titillating her fans.
+Madonna’s focus on sexuality was to expose that there was something missing, that people weren’t having conversations, that either they were repressed or benefiting from the repression of others.
 Women weren’t supposed to behave like Madonna did, but most of Madonna’s early career could be summed up in two words: “Says who?”

 Madonna took on misogyny, religion, sexism, homophobia and questioned all our norms.
 Through her music, and imagery, she toyed with her audience’s insecurities.
 Those who think Madonna did this to anger her detractors or stick two fingers up at her enemies have got her all wrong – she was speaking only to her fans, communicating the idea, “Shouldn’t we be challenging more?
 Let’s speak up, let’s show the world who we really are and how we’re not going to take it anymore.”
 Madonna cavorting in a wedding dress on the MTV Awards, kissing St Martin de Porres in the Like A Prayer video, and hyping up bondage and sexual freedom on the Erotica album wasn’t an attempt to be “sexy” – she has never seemed very interested in chasing straight, male fans – but a statement of intent: this is what women can do now, get used to it.